 We’ve been looking for great copies of this one forever, but most of them are trashed and don’t sound all that good.
 A transparent, lively copy like this one really lets everything that’s great about this music come through.
 You can easily pick out each of the musicians and follow their contributions over the course of the songs.

 The huge WHOMP factor throughout kicks up the excitement and sets the necessary foundation for the crazy guitar jams to sound correct.
-The top end has the kind of extension necessary to bring out all the ambience and spaciousness.
+The top end has the kind of extension that brings out the ambience and spaciousness of the recording.

 You can really hear the extension on the top end when you listen to the drumming.
 The cymbals are clear and silky sweet.
 In fact, the drums on this album are some of the most well-recorded drums I have EVER heard on a live rock record.

-What the best sides of this Classic Live Album have to offer is not hard to hear:
+What the best sides of … At Fillmore East have to offer is not hard to hear:

 - The biggest, most immediate staging in the largest acoustic space